 An evaluation looks at all areas of a child’s development, and at least two professionals evaluate and observe.
 The professionals who evaluate students:

-Have training and credentials in the area of development they are testing, such as speech and language
+Have training and credentials in the area of development they’re testing, like speech and language

 Have experience working with kids

-Know the expected behavior and skills of kids of various ages
+Know the expected behaviors and skills of kids of various ages

-Share information to help get the best picture of your child
+Share information to help get the best picture of a student

 What does each test measure?

-What is the format of the test (such as written or verbal)?
+What’s the format of the test (like written or verbal)?

-Is there a specific purpose for a classroom observation?
+Is there a specific purpose for the classroom observation?

-Will the observation be done during a subject that my child is having trouble with?
+Will the observation be done during a class that my child is struggling in?

 After the Evaluation

-Once the testing is done, each evaluator will write a report about the results.
-The report will include information about why your child was referred for testing.
+Once the evaluation is done, each evaluator writes a report about the results of their part of it.
+The report includes information about why the student was referred for testing.
 It should also provide scores and a summary of what the evaluator learned.